Creating a Mechanic webhook

 For this example, we'll simply call ours "Example", with an event topic of "user/webhook/test".

-Click the submit button to save the webhook, and copy the resulting webhook URL.
+Click the submit button to save the webhook, and use the copy button to copy the resulting webhook URL.

 The URL will look something like this:

-Back on the Mechanic homepage, click the "Start a custom task" link.
+Back on the Mechanic homepage, click the "Add task" link.

-Keeping things simple for this example, we'll title the task "Webhook test", fill in the subscription field with "user/webhook/text" (to match the webhook), and click the "Echo" button beneath the script editor to quickly fill in a simple "echo" action.
+Keeping things simple for this example, we'll title the task "Webhook test", with a subscription to "user/webhook/text" (to match the webhook configuration), and a simple Echo action in the task code.

 Open https://reqbin.com/, and construct a request to our webhook.
 Here, we'll select "POST", paste in the webhook URL, and fill in a simple piece of content.
 (Webhooks support plain text, form-encoded content, and JSON; for this example, we'll use JSON.)